techidaily/site-win11-tips/source/_posts/maximizing-download-performance-in-the-microsoft-app-shop.md

 1. Open the**Task Manager** by pressing the**Ctrl + Shift + Esc** hotkeys.
 2. In the**Processes** tab, look in the**Network** column, and close all non-essential applications that are consuming a lot of data.

- Additionally, make sure the Microsoft Store is not running in[Efficiency mode](https://www.makeuseof.com/windows-11-task-manager-efficiency-mode/) , which makes it a less-priority process.
+ Additionally, make sure the Microsoft Store is not running in [Efficiency mode](https://www.makeuseof.com/windows-11-task-manager-efficiency-mode/) , which makes it a less-priority process.
 To remove the Microsoft Store from efficiency mode, follow the below steps:

 1. In the Task Manager, right-click on the Microsoft Store.
 2. Click on the**Efficiency mode** option from the context menu.